-Mr. Ahmed Ali is a Senior Tax Advisor at S&A Lawyers LLP.
+Mr. Ahmed Ali is a Senior Partner Tax at S&A Lawvers LLP.
 Prior to joining the firm in March 2019, he served in various positions at the Maldives Inland Revenue Authority (MIRA) since 2011, most recently as Assistant Commissioner General of Revenue Operations.
 During his tenure of 08 years at MIRA, he held various senior executive positions including Director General of Large Business Department, Senior Director of Large Taxpayer Service, Director of BPT Audit and Manager of Audit Management.
 He also served as an Auditor at Ernst & Young Maldives from April 2009 to June 2009.

 Mr. Ahmed Ali has been a member of the Association of Chartered Certified Accountants (ACCA) since 2015 and advanced to fellowship status in 2020.
-He has acquired his Master of Science in Finance and Bachelor of Accounting (Honors) at International Islamic University Malaysia (IIUM).
+He also holds a fellow membership at the Institute of Chartered Accountants of the Maldives.
+Furthermore, he has acquired his Master of Science in Finance and Bachelor of Accounting (Honors) at International Islamic University Malaysia (IIUM).

-Mr. Ahmed Ali also holds the position of Managing Partner of S&A Advisory LLP and the directorship position in various companies, including S&A Tax and Financial Services Pvt Ltd, SFG Corporate Services Pvt Ltd and SFG Logistics Pvt Ltd.
+Mr. Ahmed Ali also holds the position of Managing Partner of S&A Advisory LLP and the directorship position in various companies, including S&A Tax and Financial Services Pvt Ltd. SFG Corporate Services Pvt Ltd and SFG Logistics Pvt Ltd.